helloturbine/turbine-docs/docs/quickstart.md

 * Add SKU or Component.
 Include Price, Quantity and Node and click “Add Item”.
 * Select “Submit PO”.
 * Click on the mail icon and Preview/Download PDF to see the PDF and double check info.
+* You can also edit a PO by clicking the "Edit Purchase Order" button.

+## Adding freight shipments to a PO in Turbine

-* You can also Edit Purchase Order and Add Freight Shipments to include carrier information.
+Once a PO is cut, you can add freight shipments to include carrier information.
+* In the relevant PO details page, click the "Add Freight Shipment" button.
+* Fill out the relevant information for carrier, cost, allocation model, and tracking number.
+* Hit the "Save" button, followed by the "Finished" button.